Slender: The Arrival

 - 49 % neutral mentions

 The music in "Slender: The Arrival" is widely praised for its ability to enhance the game's eerie atmosphere and heighten tension during gameplay.
-Composed by Mark J. Hadley, the soundtrack effectively captures feelings of unease and fear, making it a standout feature that many players find memorable and integral to the horror experience.
-While some critiques mention occasional mismatches in sound design, the overall consensus is that the music significantly contributes to the game's immersive and chilling ambiance.
+Composed by Mark J. Hadley, the soundtrack effectively captures feelings of unease and fear, making it a standout feature that many players find memorable and integral to their experience.
+While some critiques mention occasional mismatches in sound design, the overall consensus is that the music significantly contributes to the game's horror elements and immersive quality.

-“The soundtrack of this game, written by Mark J. Hadley, is a wonderful example of how horror soundtracks should sound.”
+“The soundtrack of this game, written by Mark J. Hadley (who also wrote music for Homestuck), is a wonderful example of how horror soundtracks should sound.”

 “The tension of being chased is still as nerve-wracking as ever, with the soundtrack and audio cues doing a masterful job of sending chills down your spine.”